h15200/notes/looker.md

 ## Project (LookML Project)

 - highest-level looker object, consisting or 1 or more model files, each containing Explore options and joins
-- has multiple view files, each corresponding to a databse table or a derived table
+- has multiple view files, each corresponding to a database table or a derived table
 - 1 or more dashboard files which define a project's data and layout if you choose to use `LookML Dashboards` in addition to User-Defined Dashboards
 - used per different data source
 - View files cannot be shared between different Projects (without using a project import)